The Kubernetes platform.

 git push drycc master.

-Applications which use either a Dockerfile or reference external Docker images are launched unmodified.
+Applications which use either a Dockerfile or reference external Container images are launched unmodified.

 Workflow is designed around the concept of an application, or app.

 Applications are identified by a unique name for easy reference.
 If you do not specify a name when creating your application, Workflow generates one for you.
 Workflow also manages related information, including domain names, SSL certificates, and developer-provided configuration.